Millions Of People Are Missing From CDC COVID Data As States Fail To Report Cases

 Even in an imaginary world with all the right technology and plenty of workers, filling in missing data isn't always easy.
 Patients might not fit neatly into the CDC's standard race or sex boxes, or they might not want to reveal personal details.

-"It can be loud, angry, violent screaming and those kinds of things," Colhmia says, describing his case investigation calls with COVID patients in the Kansas City area.
+"It can be loud, angry, violent screaming and those kinds of things," Cohlmia says, describing his case investigation calls with COVID-19 patients in the Kansas City area.
 "There have been death threats on our office.
 There have been protests outside."

 Several states told NPR the pandemic outstripped their technical capabilities and overwhelmed their limited staff, but some promise that fixes are on the horizon.

-Spokesperson Lisa Cox from the Missouri Department of Health and Senior Services says they're looking for a way to remove duplicate records before they can send data to the CDC.
-She expects that by late-September.
+Spokesperson Lisa Cox from the Missouri Department of Health and Senior Services says the department is looking for a way to remove duplicate records before it sends data to the CDC.
+She expects that by late September.

-A Texas health department spokesperson says they expect to transfer case data from various counties into the CDC's system by October.
+A Texas health department spokesperson says the department expects to transfer case data from various counties into the CDC's system by October.
 She blames Texas' decentralized public health system for the delay.

-No state has perfect COVID data.
+No state has perfect COVID-19 data.
 But most, including two dozen other states with decentralized public health systems, have figured out how to send what they do have to the CDC.
-This allows researchers, nonprofit organizations or any interested citizen to check the data and make fair comparisons across state lines of who's most affected by COVID.
+This allows researchers, nonprofit organizations or any interested citizen to check the data and make fair comparisons across state lines of who's most affected by COVID-19.

 Last fall, California's public health director resigned because a data glitch with the state's tracking system meant thousands of records were missing.
 California paid a tech firm $15 million for a new system that could keep up.
-Within a few months, California's COVID cases were flowing back into the CDC dataset.
+Within a few months, California's COVID-19 cases were flowing back into the CDC data set.

-This summer, the CDC awarded $200 million in COVID stimulus funds to states to modernize data systems.
-Yoon, the CDC's surveillance director, says that money has helped thousands of hospitals add electronic reporting, but there's a long way to go.
+This summer, the CDC awarded $200 million in COVID-19 relief funds to states to modernize data systems.
+Yoon, the CDC's surveillance director, says that this money has helped thousands of hospitals add electronic reporting, but there's a long way to go.
 It'll take sustained funding, a skilled workforce and cooperation from states and counties to keep going.

-But Texas alone now has over three million cases to submit, and Missouri, Louisiana, Mississippi and a handful of other states each have hundreds of thousands to work through.
+But Texas alone now has over 3 million cases to submit, and Missouri, Louisiana, Mississippi and a handful of other states each have hundreds of thousands to work through.

 Methodology

-The CDC's COVID-19 Case Surveillance Dataset is updated twice monthly and includes all cases reported with a 14-day lag.
-To calculate the approximate number of COVID patients missing from each state in each update since June 2020, NPR compared the number of records present in each update to that state's cumulative case count from 14 days earlier, to account for the reporting lag.
+The CDC's COVID-19 case surveillance data is updated twice monthly and includes all cases reported, with a 14-day lag.
+To calculate the approximate number of COVID-19 patients missing from each state in each update since June 2020, NPR compared the number of records present in each update with that state's cumulative case count from 14 days earlier, to account for the reporting lag.

-The dataset contains 29 variables from standardized COVID case report forms.
+The data set contains 29 variables from standardized COVID-19 case report forms.
 To calculate the number of unusable fields, NPR found how many records were marked "Missing" or "Unknown" for each variable.